dankahle/jsonp/README.md

 myCallBackName({some json});

 #### index.js
-Nothing fancy here, just a GET handler what looks for a "callback" querystring parameter.
-If it exists, it wraps the json in that callback name, if not, just sends out the json.
+An express.js app with a GET handler that looks for a "callback" querystring parameter.
+If it exists, it wraps the json in that callback name and updates the mime to: "application/javascript", if not, just sends out the json.

 #### index.html
-A button for making the request and it's handler.
+Has a button for making the request and it's handler.
 Once clicked it calls the "jsonp" function with the url for the request and receives a promise in return.
 Upon resolving the promise it adds an LI to the UL for each value in the array.

 #### doJsonp
 Does the actual jsonp work.